(7 April 1812 - 11 December 1906)

 BMDB dataJane Gipson was born on 7 Apr 1812 Queen Camel, SOM, ENG, The birth date comes from a Faull family bible held by a descendant of Jane's daughter Mary Rebeccca, and fits well with the newfound (Oct 2017) baptism date of 19 Apr 1812, conflicting slightly with the scribbled note (6th Apr 1812) on a flier about the Andrews/Gibson family in the Waitara Genealogy rooms back in the 1990s.
 A bible page trumps an unsourced date.6,5,7,8 She was baptized on 19 Apr 1812 Queen Camel, SOM; entry reads: Jane Daughter of Wm & Mary Gibson.5

 No 56.
-Married April 18th (illegible in photocopy of record, but legibile in photocopy of certified entry) Groom: Simon, labourer, bachelor, s/o John Andrews, labourer.
+Married April 19th (illegible in photocopy of record, but legibile in photocopy of certified entry as 18th, but scan of original looks more like 19) Groom: Simon, labourer, bachelor, s/o John Andrews, labourer.
 Bride: Jane Gibson, spinster, (no father/occupation shown) both of full age and of Henton (now called Bower Hinton, a district south of Martock adjacent to Hurst).
 Signed by X, mark of Simon Andrews, Jane Gibson Witnesses: James Barbor (or poss.
 Parker? who also signed the cert. above), X mark of Jas Ralph (possibly a paternal relation of Simon's?)
-Minister I Lakes.9,10,1,11
+Minister I Lakes.9,10,11,1,12

 Jane Andrews died on 11 Dec 1906 Tikorangi, TNK, NZ, at age 94; Cert reads: On 11th Dec 1906 at Tikorangi, Jane Andrews, widow, aged 94 years, of senility.
 Last illness, asthenia, indefinite duration.
 Attended by David Blackley (?)
 5. Name of father unknown, mother Jane Gibson, m,s, unknown.
 Buried 12th Dec 1906, Huirangi.
 Minister (?)
 Church of England.
 Born Somerset, England, had been in NZ 63 years.
 Married Somerset, England, at unknown age to Simon A. Survived by M 55, 59, 62, F 53, 61.
 Inf: Henry Faull (son-in-law), farmer of Tikorangi, Occupier of House.
 Registered 11 Dec 1906.